 Professional 3D Geometry Calculator: Complete Guide

 This advanced tool calculates and visualizes lines, planes, and their intersections in three-dimensional space.
 Designed for students, engineers, and researchers working with spatial mathematics, computer graphics, robotics, and architectural design.
+To better understand the foundational principles, you might find our comprehensive coordinate geometry tools helpful for building intuition about spatial relationships.

 Tool Overview & Purpose